 Simply adjust your strategy to capture 4 good trades each week and you can still see your account grow slowly but consistently.

-However, these restrictions can be a problem if you’re an experiment trader and don’t want to miss losing a real day trading opportunity.
+However, these restrictions can be a problem if you’re an experimental trader and don’t want to miss losing a real day trading opportunity.

 4. Use a non-US Stock Broker